 Make Sleep Easier

-Your sick baby needs plenty of rest -- and so do you.
-But a stuffy head, runny nose, or cough can keep everyone awake.
+Your baby's stuffy head, runny nose, or cough can keep him awake.
+Try these tips:

-- Use a humidifier.
-A humidifier or cool-mist vaporizer in your baby's bedroom adds needed moisture to the air.
-This helps keep nasal passages moist, and reduces nighttime coughing and stuffiness.
-Be sure to clean it regularly so mold doesn't grow inside it.
+Use a humidifier or cool-mist vaporizer.
+They add needed moisture to the air in his bedroom.
+That helps keep his nasal passages moist, and reduces nighttime coughing and stuffiness.
+Be sure to clean the device regularly so mold doesn't grow inside it.

-If your baby's older than 12 months, you can also use honey.
-Honey thins mucus and can help with coughing.
+If your kid is older than 12 months, you can also use honey.
 Offer 1/2 teaspoon to a teaspoon throughout the day as needed.
 You can use it before bed, too.
-Studies show honey works better than cough syrup to ease coughing at night.
+Studies show it works better than cough syrup to ease hacking at night.

 For coughing spasms, try the mist from a warm shower.
 Sit with your baby in a steamy bathroom.